Notify me

 Many of the key inventions in watchmaking originated in Switzerland, including the perpetual watch, the chronograph, the flyback and the pendant winding watch.

 The best known of the ultra luxury watch brands are Audemars Piguet, Patek Philippe, and Vacheron Constantin, all from Switzerland.
-Each of their logos and brand colors includes a shade of gold or similar color, and states the place of origin.
+Each of their logos and brand colours includes a shade of gold or similar colour, and states the place of origin.
 Unlike the luxury and high end luxury brands which typically focus on the watches themselves, these ultra-luxury watches have more focus on other things they relate to, such as art, concepts, context, lifestyle, and the people involved.
 They typically refer to history, craftsmanship and innovation as well as linking to the arts (see below).

 An example of a captivating story comes from the Swiss brand Audemars Piguet.
 Established in 1875, this manufacturer is renowned for its innovative designs and technical prowess.
 The Royal Oak:

-. . . launched in 1972, was a groundbreaking stainless steel luxury sports watch designed by the legendary Gérald Genta.
+. . . launched in 1972, was a ground-breaking stainless steel luxury sports watch designed by the legendary Gérald Genta.
 Its octagonal shape and exposed screws defied traditional conventions, revolutionizing the industry and influencing subsequent watch designs.

 Another example of a narrative focusing on history and heritage comes from Patek Philippe, a venerable name in watchmaking, who boast a rich heritage dating back to 1839.
-Patek Philippe watches are cherished as family heirlooms, passed down through generations.
+Patek Philippe watches are marketed as cherished family heirlooms, passed down through generations.
 The brand’s commitment to tradition and innovation is epitomized by their slogan, “You never actually own a Patek Philippe.
 You merely look after it for the next generation.”

 Watches Relating To Other Fields